 Based upon the determination of the CSE, an appropriate residential placement will be chosen from the list of state approved residential facilities.
-The district does not currently have a student placed in a residential program.
+If no appropriate placement is available within the state, students are recommended for an out of state residential facility.